-If an employee has a student loan to repay via the tax system, SLC will advise HMRC when a borrower is due to start repaying a student loan.
-HMRC will in turn contact you by sending you a ‘start notice’ (either by post or by an internet notification if you are registered to use PAYE for Employers).
+If an employee has a Student Loan to repay via the tax system, SLC will advise HMRC when a borrower is due to start repaying a Student Loan.
+HMRC will in turn contact you by sending you a ‘start notice’ (either by post or by an internet notification if you are registered to use HMRC's PAYE for Employers online service).
 If you are to stop deductions, HMRC will send a ‘stop notice’.

 If you take on a new employee who is due to make Student Loan repayments, check the P45 for a tick in the Student Loan box (you may need to check with them whether it is a Plan 1 or Plan 2 loan if they do not know, ask them to confirm with the SLC) or if they don’t have a P45 make sure they tell you about their Student Loan position as part of the ‘starter’ information they should give you.
 You should start making deductions without waiting for a ‘start notice’ from HMRC.

 The notifications will be titled: No Student Loan Deduction Prompt 1 or No Student Loan Deduction Prompt 2.
 HMRC are in the process of developing separate PGL messages.

-The prompt will be delivered to your inbox along with your GNS messages.
+The prompt will be delivered to your inbox along with any other GNS messages.
 You should check your inbox regularly to ensure you can act on any prompts or sign up for email alerts.